E. Annapoorna Tukaram

 Eregar Annapoorna Tukaram is an Indian politician.
-She was elected to the Karnataka Legislative Assembly from Sandur in the 2024 By poll as a member of the Indian National Congress.
+She was elected to the Karnataka Legislative Assembly from Sandur in the 2024 by-poll as a member of the Indian National Congress.

-The bypoll for the Sandur seat was necessitated following the election of E Tukaram of Congress to Lok Sabha in May 2024 elections.
-The by-election was held on 13 November, E.Annapoorna winning the Assembly bypoll by a margin of 9,649 votes.
-Annapoorna secured 93,616 votes, Hanumanthu got 83,967 votes.
+The by-poll for the Sandur seat was necessitated following the election of E Tukaram of Congress to Lok Sabha in May 2024 elections.
+The by-election was held on 13 November, E. Annapoorna winning the Assembly bypoll by a margin of 9,649 votes.
+Annapoorna secured 93,616 votes, while her opponent Hanumanthu got 83,967 votes.

 Annapurna had completed her graduation in Arts in 2014 from Kuvempu University, Shivamogga.
+She belongs to the Scheduled Tribe (ST) Valmiki Nayak community.